 zabeer last edited by zabeer

-One of the advantage of growing older is that you get to push your “hard earned wisdom” to the younger generation just by gluing “I am old enough for this” with your theory.
-And if someone disagrees, you can still handle it with the golden words - “You are not old enough for this”.
+One of the advantage of growing older is that you get to push your “hard earned wisdom” to the younger generation just by gluing “I am old enough to know this” with your theory.
 So while shaping up my thoughts for this article, I reminisced a lot from my decade long exposure with various CAT prep forums and if you disagree with my thoughts; Oh, my sweet summer child! ;)

 I have witnessed - as an active learner, a silent watcher, a moderate spammer, an Ok-ish contributor and a decent moderator - how the Online MBA prep segment evolved from a collection of crude discussion threads to the kind of eco system we enjoy today.
 In all these years, I had the great fortune to connect and collaborate with some brilliant folks who shaped up these forums with their intellect and intent.
 Some of them paid back and some others paid upfront.
 But some people took this to a whole new level by making these forums as their purpose, fuelled by their passion – Our mentors.